January 4, 2019

 Other important events to track

 Do not limit yourself only to these events I’ve mentioned above.
 There are plenty more to track, you just need to decide which ones are important.
 Here are a few more ideas:

 - Track Custom events.
 If your website contains lots of custom functionality, ask developers to fire dataLayer events when they occur.
 Then, with help of Google Tag Manager, you’ll be able to track those events and push data to Google Analytics.
 These events will also lower your bounce rate.
 I have published a guide about Data Layer and how you can track custom events with GTM.

-If you’re looking for more Google Tag Manager recipes which can help you reduce bounce rate, check out my library of 30+ GTM recipes.
+If you’re looking for more Google Tag Manager recipes that can help you reduce bounce rate, check out my library of 30+ GTM recipes.
 These little packs of code will save you lots of time.

 Another merit of tracking more events

-By the way, reduced bounce rate isn’t the only positive outcome of event tracking with Google Tag Manager and Google Analytics.
+By the way, a reduced bounce rate isn’t the only positive outcome of event tracking with Google Tag Manager and Google Analytics.